kamalrawat77/agentic-iam-lab/learning-log.md

 Insight:
 An agent becomes useful when it can choose among multiple capabilities instead of following a fixed workflow.

+## Nugget 036

+Learned:
+- Multi-step investigations
+- Evidence gathering
+- Tool chaining

+Insight:
+Agents become far more powerful when they combine evidence from multiple tools instead of relying on a single source.

 ## Nugget 037

 Learned: